BlaqueDevs/se-assignment-day-4-software-project-management-Tendell/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=16169169&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?

+Timely delivery is crucial in software project management because it directly impacts customer satisfaction, business operations, market competitiveness, and financial stability by ensuring the software is available when needed; project managers can ensure deadlines are met by meticulously planning, accurately estimating task durations, closely monitoring progress, proactively managing risks, fostering open communication, and effectively allocating resources throughout the project lifecycle.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?

+Effective cost control in a software project contributes to its success by ensuring the project stays within its allocated budget, allowing for timely delivery and maximizing profitability by preventing unnecessary expenses, which ultimately leads to a higher chance of meeting project goals and client expectations; key strategies to prevent budget overruns include: thorough planning, realistic estimations, continuous monitoring, proactive risk management, change control processes, and utilizing project management tools to track expenditures accurately.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 Agile and Waterfall are two project management methodologies with distinct approaches, where Agile prioritizes flexibility and continuous feedback through iterative development cycles, while Waterfall follows a linear, sequential process with detailed upfront planning, making it better suited for projects with well-defined requirements and minimal change expectations; Agile is ideal for dynamic environments where requirements may evolve frequently, allowing for rapid adaptation and customer collaboration throughout the project lifecycle.